Acidic vs alkaline cellular environment

 The most common method to test whether a food is acidic or alkaline is to incinerate a sample of it and then analyze the mineral content of the ash afterwards.
 If the ash is high in alkaline minerals, then the food is said to have an alkalizing effect on the body after it has been digested, and conversely, if the ash is low in alkaline minerals, it will leave behind an acidic ash and have an acidifying effect on the body.
 If this is a true test, then whenever you ingest any food or beverage, the end result after the digestion and assimilation of the nutrients should result in either an acid or alkaline-forming effect.
 So when we eat, we are either providing the body with the abundance of nutrients that it needs in order to maintain optimal health or we are leaving our body in a state of continually drawing upon its mineral reserves until this delicate system can no longer sustain health.

 Making changes– unfortunately most of the foods that people are eating today fall into the acid-forming category.
-One way to begin to normalize your pH is by stopping your consumption of the standard American diet and to begin eating a diet that is rich in fresh organic fruits and vegetables (try to get about 15-20 servings of these), by eating salads daily, juicing a variety of raw vegetables such as broccoli, carrots, kale, chard, spinach, watercress, celery, cucumber, and wheatgrass, and by making nutritious fresh fruit or green smoothies.
+One way to begin to normalize your pH is by stopping your consumption of the standard American diet that is high in sugar and refined carbs and to begin eating a diet that is rich in fresh organic fruits and vegetables, by eating salads daily, juicing a variety of raw vegetables such as broccoli, carrots, kale, chard, spinach, watercress, celery, cucumber, and wheatgrass, and by making nutritious fresh fruit or green smoothies.
 In addition, you can drink plenty of spring water with fresh squeezed lemon or lime juice which will also leave behind an alkaline ash following digestion.
-Need some diet suggestions: Then read out this post: Hypothetical Diet and Lifestyle Plan.

 How many servings of vegetables/fruits should you have per day?
 An adult should aim for 15-20 servings of nutrient dense vegetables and fruits daily.
 Use the food chart below to help guide your choices.
 If your body is acidic then make it your goal to eat 80% alkaline foods, with only 20% acidic.
 Juicing vegetables and making fresh fruit smoothies are both excellent ways to increase your daily servings of these.